-Charity & volunteering time and talents are my family tradition.
-This blog post is a memorial dedication to my MOM, Norma the volunteer.
+Charity & volunteering with my time and talents are a family tradition.
+This blog post is a memorial dedication to my mom, Norma, a dedicated volunteer.

 I have been a receiver of charity and still to this day enjoy the gifts from those who volunteer what they can offer to the community, for example, the Rails to Trails local organizations that have devoted their personal time to organize funding and care for something we all can enjoy without much thought of how it all came to be.